jellyfin-archive/jellyfin-docs/general/clients/index.md

 Clients connect your devices to your Jellyfin server and let you view your content on any supported device.
 You can find a list of clients below with their current development status.

+> [!NOTE]
-**Note:** Many clients were direct forks of the latest available codebases from Emby, and some are not functional yet.
+> Many clients were direct forks of the latest available codebases from Emby, and some are not functional yet.
 If you interested in helping out, please see our [contribution guide](xref:contrib-index).

 Do you have a client that interfaces with Jellyfin and want to see it listed here?
 Please [submit a PR](https://github.com/jellyfin/jellyfin-docs)!